wearebraid/vueformulate.com/docs/guide/inputs/slots/README.md

-When the `label` slot was defined inline we could easily hard code our tooltip value, but now that we've defined it as a component — and that component is rendered _inside_ our `FormulateElement` how do we pass that “tooltip” prop in?
+When the `label` slot was defined inline we could easily hard code our tooltip value, but now that we've defined it as a component — and that component is rendered _inside_ our `FormulateInput`, how do we pass that “tooltip” prop in?
 The answer is to tell VueFormulate you have a `slotProp`.
 You do this when you register your slot component, and Vue Formulate will take care of passing the right prop to the right slot.